fandau1/Pool-Matrix-Monitor/README.md

 <img src="image/pool-scheme.png" height="600" />

+## PCB
+  I designed PCB oneside only with some proclaim wires :).
+So, you can easily create in home or you can solder on prototype pcb.
+  **PS: In this time isn'nt pcb uploaded :) .
+In early time will be upload.**

 # Installation
  * Download below library and upload code with Arduino IDE to arduino nano.
 Code is saved in **src/...** you can choose more version(no ethernet, etc.).